 A Military Career Curtailed

 In 1775, Lynch accepted a captaincy in the First South Carolina Regiment of Continentals.
-This upset his father who wanted to use influence to obtain a higher rank for his son.
-Unfortunately, young Lynch contracted bilious (an intestinal) fever while on recruiting duty in North Carolina.
-Incapacitated, he had to give up his nascent military career.The Stand-In
+This upset his father, who wanted to use his influence to obtain a higher rank for his son.
+Unfortunately, young Lynch contracted bilious fever (an intestinal fever) while on recruiting duty in North Carolina.
+Incapacitated, he was forced to abandon his budding military career.The Stand-In

-But when in spring 1776, Thomas Sr.’s condition proved grave, South Carolina’s Assembly elected Thomas Jr. to the Continental Congress.
-Despite his own significant medical issues, the younger Lynch dutifully traveled to Philadelphia where he remained throughout the summer.
-During that revolutionary season, the younger Lynch got to vote for and sign the Declaration of Independence at the young age of twenty-seven.
-The Lynches were the only father-son team that served concurrently in the Continental Congress.
+But in the spring of 1776, when Thomas Sr.’s condition became grave, South Carolina’s Assembly elected Thomas Jr. to the Continental Congress.
+Despite facing his own significant medical issues, the younger Lynch dutifully traveled to Philadelphia, where he stayed throughout the summer.
+During that revolutionary season, he was able to vote for and sign the Declaration of Independence at the young age of twenty-seven.
+The Lynches were the only father-son duo to serve concurrently in the Continental Congress.

 Signing the Declaration of Independence |